U.S.A.

 What makes things worst is that Richard is having a lustful affair with an antique store owner named Eleanor (Lamya Derval) as she has some secrets of her own plus Janice is nearly attacked by what seems to be a wolf as well and must find some clues with Janice to find out what is going on.

-The acting is below average with alot of the actors namely the lead actress Romy Windsor who looked like she got her talents by working in a porn industry and very low key on her character.
+The acting is below average with alot of the actors as it looked like the speaking was pre recorded and over dubbed.
+The lead actress Romy Windsor (Marie) who looked like she got her talents by working in a porn industry and very low key on her character.
 She could win a Raspberry Award.
+However she does show the odd interesting moments with her soft speaking.
+She seemed to show okay energy when she reacts frightened or when she breaks down into an emotional scene too.
+Plus seemed to show good anger when she reacts frusterated too.

 Michael T. Weiss

-However, Susanne Severeid as a retired Nun really pulls her part off well showing lots of dynamic energy.
+However, Susanne Severeid (Janice) as a retired Nun really pulls her part off well showing lots of dynamic energy.
+Seemed to do well stressing stuff and was good with her conversations too.
+She does extremely well trying to set the bellhouse on fire and yelling.
+Lots of energy there.

 A brief breast shot on Lamya Derval during two lustful scene's.